 One Stephen Barr Award judge called her work “a perfect example of first-rate reporting and writing (that) couldn’t have been more timely and relevant.”
 Another noted that it “examined the issue from the perspective of consumers, financial organizations, criminals and regulators,” with the result being “an authoritative article that advances the public’s and the industry’s understanding of a major problem.”

 “Inventiveness.
 Insight.
 Balance.
 Depth.
 Impact.”

 The Stephen Barr Award is named for one of ASBPE’s most honored journalists, who died of cancer twenty years ago, at the age of 43.
 Unlike other ASBPE awards, it honors individual writing across our feature categories, and especially work that shows inventiveness, insight, balance, depth of investigation, and impact on readers.
 A monetary prize of $500 accompanies the award, endowed by Stephen Barr’s family, and administered by the ASBPE Educational Foundation.
-If you have any questions, please email Amy Fischbach, president of the Foundation, at email@example.com.
+If you have any questions, please use our contact form to reach out to Amy Fischbach, president of the Foundation.
 To make a tax-deductible donation to the ASBPE Educational Foundation and help to support future Barr Award winners, you can visit asbpe.org/asbpe-foundation.